jayreddy040-510/Mastermind/README.md

 3. cd into root of project ```(../Mastermind/)```

+4.      python3 -m venv mm_venv

-4.      source virtual_env/bin/activate
+5.      source mm_venv/bin/activate

-5.	python3 -m pip install -r requirements.txt
+6.	python3 -m pip install -r requirements.txt

-6. check if shell is running inside virutal_env by seeing if (virtual_env) is at the beginning of your shell prompt. shell needs to run inside virtual_env to guarantee that all of the correct dependencies and their respective versions are being used. check python3 version is 3.10.x by running "python3 --version"
+7. check if shell is running inside the mm_venv you created by seeing if (mm_venv) is at the beginning of your shell prompt. shell needs to run inside mm_venv to guarantee that all of the correct dependencies and their respective versions are being used. check python3 version is 3.10.x by running "python3 --version"

-7.      python3 run.py
+8.      python3 run.py

-8. if SIGINT (ctrl + C) signal isn't working to close program, use SIGQUIT signal (ctrl + \\)
+9. if SIGINT (ctrl + C) signal isn't working to close program, use SIGQUIT signal (ctrl + \\)

 # Features Implemented